 - Mix the yeast with the warm water until frothy.
 It must not be hot, hand warm is perfect.

-- Add the salt and the flour to a large mixing bowl and mix through.
+- Add the salt, flour and sugar to a large mixing bowl and mix through.

 - Add in the yeast and water to the flour and blend through to create a dough.
 It might be a little sticky but that is ok.